5 Ways Auto Dealerships Can Overcome Inventory Shortages

 Tips for Effective Merchandising of Your Automotive Inventory

 U.S. auto sales are finally anticipated to recover after the volatility of 2020, when the industry grappled with various issues stemming from the Covid-19 pandemic.
-Consumer demand, driven by stimulus checks and tax refunds, has steadily risen throughout the year.
+Consumer demand, driven by stimulus checks and tax refunds, has steadily risen throughout the year causing increased automotive inventory shortages.

-However, new-vehicle inventory has continued to lag due to an auto computer-chip shortage, as well as the slow increase in car production after the pandemic shut down auto factories around the world, including those for General Motors, Ford, and Chrysler.
+However, new-vehicle inventory has continued to lag due to a computer chip shortage, as well as the slow increase in car production after the pandemic shut down auto factories around the world, including those for General Motors, Ford, and Chrysler.

 While the supply chain is still lagging behind, auto sales are on the rise.
 This means that dealerships stand to elevate their profits by leveraging increased demand against lower supply.